Frequently asked questions

 Copper allergy is a very rare condition.
 There are no reported cases of copper allergies with GyneFix.

-A healthy human body contains about 50 to 80 milligrams of copper.
+A healthy adult body contains about 50 to 80 milligrams of copper.
 Copper is used by the body to produce bone and binding tissue.
 Because copper occurs naturally in the body, allergies are very rare.

-Some people might think they are allergic to copper, but is most cases they are actually allergic to certain impurities (ex. nickel) contained within the copper.
+Some people might think they are allergic to copper, but in most cases they are actually allergic to certain impurities (ex. nickel) contained within the copper.
 GyneFix uses medical grade copper of the highest purity (99,999% pure), this is the reason why allergic reactions to impurities are non existent.

 Can I pass a metal detector with GyneFix?